Peter King's Monday Morning QB: The NFL Catch Rule

 Stat of the Week

-NFL head-coaching hires, last three off-seasons: 20.
+NFL head-coaching hires, last three offseasons: 20.

-NFL head-coaching hires, last three off-seasons, offensive side of the ball: 14.
+NFL head-coaching hires, last three offseasons, offensive side of the ball: 14.

 Percentage of offensive hires in the last three years: 70 percent.